 From the Customer Segmentation tutorial, you already know that Oracle Analytics provides several Machine Learning (ML) algorithms to solve the Supervised Learning and Unsupervised Learning problems with low-code required.

 Prediction of Employee Attrition is one of such Supervised Learning problems.
 It is a popular use case that most organizations need to resolve to minimize the attrition rate.
 You train a model with a labeled dataset, and Employee is labeled Yes or No for Attrition in the dataset.

-In this tutorial, we are going to use Data Flow in Oracle Analytics to predict Employee Attrition.
+In this tutorial, we are going to know how to use Data Flow in Oracle Predictive Analytics to predict Employee Attrition.
 We will try different algorithms to predict and evaluate which model is the best for resolving Employee Attrition: